While proper cleaning and maintenance

 If a company is insured and licensed, they should have no problem providing you with a copy of their pest control license, along with guarantee forms and terms of conditions.
 Most pest control companies guarantee their work for 1-5 years, but the specifics may vary based on the company, location, and scope of work.

 As a customer, it is always important to understand exactly what you are paying for.
-If you are still skeptical about a company's license and conditions, you can call any State Department of Agriculture or the Better Business Bureau to verify certification.
+If you are still skeptical about a company's license and conditions, you can call any State Department of Agriculture or the Better Business Bureau

 As with any other business, good customer service is what makes the experience memorable for the client, and what keeps them coming back.
 When customers and onsite technicians have a good relationship, it makes it easier to have an open discussion about the infestation and decide what measures to take.